 - Motor Vehicle or Non-Transit Motor Vehicle: Encompasses multiple types of motorized passenger vehicles such as automobiles, minivans, pickup trucks, motorcycles, electric stand-up scooters, motorized bicycles, rail cars, and buses intended for roadway or rail travel. - Non-Rail Transit Vehicle (Transit owned and operated vehicle that is not being used on the rail fixed guideway): The non-rail vehicles used to provide revenue service for passengers. - Rail Transit Vehicle/Rail Passenger Train Revenue Service: The rolling stock used to provide revenue service for passengers that is in service at the time of the event. - Rail Transit Vehicle/Rail Passenger Train Not in Revenue Service: The rolling stock used to provide revenue service for passengers that is not in service at the time of the event. - Rail Transit Vehicle/Rail Transit Maintenance or Service Vehicle on the Rail Fixed Guideway: Vehicles used to indirectly deliver transit service, maintain revenue vehicles, and perform transit-oriented administrative activities.
-When this selection is chosen, report one (1) Other Vehicle for each maintenance/service vehicle involved. - Person (including bicyclists and skateboarders), - Animal - Fixed Object - Transit vehicle - Report a collision with another of your agency's rail vehicles under the rail mode. - Do not use this selection to identify a collision with a transit vehicle from another agency. - Vessel - Dock/Terminal center - Non-revenue vehicle - This selection is only on the Non-Transit Collision form.
+When this selection is chosen, report one (1) Other Vehicle for each maintenance/service vehicle involved. - Person (including bicyclists on non-motorized bicycles and skateboarders) - Animal - Fixed Object - Transit vehicle: - Report a collision with another of your agency's rail vehicles under the rail mode. - Do not use this selection to identify a collision with a transit vehicle from another agency. - Vessel - Dock/Terminal center